echyn/echyn.github.io/research.md

 ## Peer Reviewed Publications (Including Accepted)
 ----

-1. Moved to Opportunity: The Long-Run Effect of Public Housing Demolition on Children. **American Economic Review**, 108(10): 3028-3056.
+1. Moved to Opportunity: The Long-Run Effect of Public Housing Demolition on Children. **American Economic Review**.
 October 2018.

 2. Predictors of Successful Housing Voucher Lease-Up and Implications for Estimated Labor Market Responses (with Josh Hyman and Max Kapustin) (Accepted at the *Journal of Policy Analysis and Management*)